mzw22/kber/README.md

 **Note:** How should the stimulus magnitude $I$ be measured, when there are two stimuli?
 Historically, studies usually take $I$ to be the smaller magnitude of the pair.
 Some studies (eg. Nachev et al. 2013) have taken $I$ to be the mean magnitude of both stimuli.
 Depending on the experiment, one of the stimuli in the pair may have a stronger claim to being the "background" or "reference" stimulus, in which case this stimulus can be used as $I$ (eg. Dixit et al. 2022).

 ## Installing kber
 This package is not yet available on CRAN, but you can download it from GitHub using the package `devtools`.
-Install kber with the following code:
+Install kber in R with the following code:
 ```r
 library(devtools) #allows downloads from github
 install_github("mzw22/kber") #download package